How to Back Up and Restore Kubernetes Clusters

 helm install k10 kasten/k10 --namespace=kasten-io

 This can take a couple of minutes to complete.
-The command sets up several components required by K10’s frontend and backend.
+The command sets up several components required by K10's front end and back end.
 You can check these components by running kubectl get all -n kasten-io.
 In particular, the Helm chart configures a Kubernetes VolumeSnapshotClass, which can manage volume snapshots (Kubernetes backup and restore operations discussed earlier) via the Container Storage Interface (CSI).

 You need to annotate VolumeSnapshotClass objects to ensure proper operation when taking volume snapshots: